NOAA-GFDL/fre-workflows/for-developers.md

 ### Terminal UTF-encoding Errors <a name="utfencodeerrors"></a>

-An annoyance that sometimes pops up, preventung the submission of a workflow.
-There are two work arounds- one is putting `LANG=C.UTF-8` in front of any shell calls that spawn the error.
-Another is, again, to edit your login/profile script as above, defining `LANG` at login time:
+UTF-encoding errors can occasionally prevent workflow submission.
+There are two workarounds: one is to prefix `LANG=C.UTF-8` to any shell calls that produce the error.
+Alternatively, you can edit your login/profile script as shown above, defining `LANG` at login time:
 ```
-# note, this for bash
+# note, this is for bash
 echo "(~/.bash_profile) export LANG=C.UTF-8"
 export LANG=C.UTF-8
 ```